Temporary Migrant Shelter at 640 W Irving Park

 Why is this shelter necessary?

-To date, over 38,000 asylum seekers have joined our city since the start of the year.
-On any given day, the homeless shelter system is at or near capacity with only 3,000 shelter beds.
+To date, over 50,000 asylum seekers have joined our city since the start of the year.
 In order to serve both the Chicago homeless population and new arrival populations, the City needed to increase the capacity of our shelter system.

 How many people will be at this facility?
 What population will be housed at this facility?